 Strictly speaking, pispi is a shortened form of pizpireta, originally written in Spanish with a ‘z’.
 Some tangos use it to describe a form of mental acuity and cunning when solving problems or getting something you want: ‘The waiter’s pizpireta’, or ‘They’re quite pizpireta’.
 Made by Mosquita Muerta Wines, a winery that built its profile on brands inspired by popular parlance, this Malbec -based blend is an excellent reflection of Argentinians’ occasionally overwhelming love of words.

-And as a bonus, at no extra cost, we share a wine inspired by a piece of Mendoza slang:
+And as a bonus, at no extra cost, we share an argentine wine label inspired by a piece of Mendoza slang:

 Los Chocos Malbec 2018.